iserikatashi/Chess/README.md

 - JavaScript (ES Modules)
 - Git & GitHub

-No frameworks.
-No shortcuts.
+Backend technologies will be introduced in later stages.

 ---

-## 📅 Roadmap
+## 📅 Roadmap (High-Level)

-- Stabilize frontend architecture
+1. Solidify frontend architecture
-- Build real-world web applications
+2. Build production-grade web applications
-- Return to this project with:
-  - stronger architectural discipline
-  - backend integration
-  - advanced game features
+3. Introduce backend services
+4. Implement authentication & multiplayer
+5. Develop and integrate server-side AI

+Each phase will be versioned and documented.

 ---

 ## ⚠️ Disclaimer

-This project is **not finished** and **not ready for production use**.
+This project is **not finished** and **not production-ready**.

-If you are looking for a complete chess engine, this repository does **not** provide one — **yet**.
+Features mentioned above are part of a **long-term plan**, not immediate guarantees.

 ---